emscripten-core/emscripten-fastcomp/docs/PNaClLangRef.rst

   supported with the i32 and i64 argument types (the types supported by C-style GCC builtins).

+* ``llvm.sqrt``

+  The overloaded ``llvm.sqrt`` intrinsic is only supported for float and double arguments types.
+Unlike the standard LLVM intrinsic, PNaCl guarantees that llvm.sqrt returns a QNaN for values less than -0.0.

 * ``llvm.stacksave``
 * ``llvm.stackrestore``
 * ``llvm.trap``